Advanced Patch

 Check the Activate box and save your changes with OK.

-When the process recognizes newly detected vulnerabilities for machines in a group it will create a Patch Rollout.
-Click on the Rollout to display the involved vulnerabilities:
+When the background worker runs and detects new vulnerabilities for machines in a Patch Rollout Group, it creates a Patch Rollout.
+Click on the rollout to view the associated vulnerabilities:

 If you configured your patch steps (pilot groups or final Autofix) to need an approval to proceed, all open approvals will be display on the Approval screen.